 Use inspiration, tech knowledge, and human knowledge #

-Industry trends, customer feedback, theory-backed knowledge, professional expertise, and human behavioral patterns are all good sources of inspiration when deciding what steps to take next.
+Industry trends, customer feedback, reliable customer reviews, theory-backed knowledge, professional expertise, and human behavioral patterns are all good sources of inspiration when deciding what steps to take next.

 One issue that’s easy to fall prey to is innovation for innovation’s sake — not every new product release or update has to reinvent the wheel.
 New developments often lead to different solutions rather than better ones.

 This is where continuous product discovery can be useful.
 For each new feature or product update you want to develop, make sure to get customer feedback first.
 That way, you can focus on solving specific problems to achieve the desired outcome and add real value for your users.